calacademy-research/antcat/INSTALL.md

 sudo dpkg-reconfigure virtualbox-dkms
 ```

-Optional, but highly recommended; this makes vagrant cache apt, gems and more
+Optional, but recommended; this makes vagrant cache apt, gems and more
 ```bash
 vagrant plugin install vagrant-cachier
 ```